JoBeGaming/Coral/README.md

 Flags will have the prefix `~` bound to them, unless specified otherwise with the `FLAG_PREFIX` constant in `Coral.py`. <!-- Standart is '--' i suppose-->

-* `nolog`: Actions, Errors and Similar wont be logged.
+* `nolog`: Actions, Errors and Similar won't be logged.
-* `noshow`: Memory wont be shown durring runtime, and will only show once the Emulation is complete.
+* `noshow`: Memory won't be shown during runtime, and will only show once the Emulation is complete.
-* `nowarn`: Warning wont get shown to the User.
+* `nowarn`: Warnings won't get shown to the User.
-* `noerror`: Errors wont get shown to the User, **unless they are fatal**.
+* `noerror`: Errors won't get shown to the              User, **unless they are fatal**.

 Multiple flags can be used together, by doing something like `~[flag1], ~[flag2]`.